 The presence of the River Main running through the city means that there are several of one of my favourite photographic subjects – bridges!
 Being February, Frankfurt was pretty cold and dark at times, but the lights of the city and the barges passing down the river proved well worth exploring.
 The internal architecture of the newly built shopping centre on the Zeil, Frankfurt’s main shopping street, also proved to be an interesting – and thankfully warm -photographic venue.

-You can view all of my photos from this trip in the Frankfurt Gallery
+You can see more photos of Frankfurt in the Frankfurt Gallery